-All of the webinar sessions were recorded and available to all afterwards for further viewing and to share and disseminate to colleagues, some of which are listed below.
+All of the webinar sessions were recorded and available to all afterwards for further viewing and to share and disseminate to colleagues.
 These were accompanied by a webpage which provided links to online free online resources linked to teaching and learning online.

-In addition to the standard webinar series, Eaquals also launched their Plurilingual Webinar Series for 2022 which delivered webinars in Spanish, French and Italian.
+In addition to the standard webinar series, Eaquals also ran a Plurilingual Webinar Series for 2023 which delivered webinars in Spanish, French, Italian and Arabic.
 These webinars were also recorded and available to members in their area of the Eaquals website.